jodavimehran/code-tracker/README.md

 From the Project tab navigate to `org.codetracker.experiment.VariableExperimentStarter`

 Right-click on the file and select *Run VariableExperimentStarter.main()*

+6. **Run the block tracking experiment** (takes around 2 hours for 1280 tracked blocks)

+From the Project tab navigate to `org.codetracker.experiment.BlockExperimentStarter`

+Right-click on the file and select *Run BlockExperimentStarter.main()*

 # How to add as a Maven dependency